m-lamotte/m-lamotte/README.md

 ### Hi/bonjour :raised_hand:

 - :deciduous_tree: Hello!
 My name is Nick (Nicholas), and I'm a web developer :: back-end and front-end development.
 - :computer: Primarily experienced in WordPress, PHP, SQL, HTML, CSS/Sass, JavaScript/jQuery (and a bit of React).
-I have tested the waters in many other languages.
-- :newspaper: I also like to dabble in writing, editing, and proofreading (e.g. copywriting, copyediting, and technical writing)
+- :newspaper: I also like to dabble in writing, editing, and proofreading (e.g. copywriting, copyediting, and technical writing).

 <!--
 **nlamo/nlamo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.